The Width of Downsets: Abstract

 How large an antichain can we find inside a given downset in the Boolean lattice $\Bn$?
 Sperner's theorem asserts that the largest antichain in the whole of $\Bn$ has size $\binom{n}{\lfloor n/2\rfloor}$; what happens for general downsets?\\

-Our main results are a Dilworth-type decomposition theorem for downsets, and a determination of the largest possible antichain size over all downsets of a given size.
+Our main results are a Dilworth-type decomposition theorem for downsets, and a new proof of a result of Engel and Leck that determines the largest possible antichain size over all downsets of a given size.
 We also prove some related results, such as determining the maximum size of an antichain inside the downset that we conjecture minimizes this quantity among downsets of a given size.